 Step 1.
 Start as early as you can.
 But don’t give up if you start late.

 Huge stars such as Rory McIlroy, Phil Mickelson, and Tiger Woods started playing golf as toddlers.
 Certainly, playing throughout childhood is helpful in developing skills.
 However, there are notable exceptions: Larry Nelson started playing at 21, and Y.E.
 Yang at 19.

 Step 2.
 Get golf lessons.

-Regardless when you start, it can always help to refine your skills through lessons.
-Getting feedback from your instructor can be invaluable to tweak your approach.
-Get a golf instructor through your local course or ask people you know for recommendations.
+Regardless of when you start, it can always help to refine your skills through lessons.
+Getting feedback from your instructor can be invaluable in tweaking your approach.
+Get a golf instructor through your local course, or ask people you know for recommendations.

 Step 3.
 Practice everything.